manticoresoftware/manticoresearch-php/docs/indexclass.md

 ### suggest()

-Returns suggestions for a give keyword.
+Returns suggestions for a given keyword.

 Parameters:

 - the keyword
 - options.
-For more information about the available options check https://manual.manticoresearch.com/Searching/Spell_correction#CALL-QSUGGEST,-CALL-SUGGEST
+For more information about the available options, check https://manual.manticoresearch.com/Searching/Spell_correction#CALL-QSUGGEST,-CALL-SUGGEST

 ```php
 $index->keywords($query, $options);